fastenhealth/fasten-sources/CONTRIBUTING.md

 If we're testing or making changes to an existing client, we can do the following:

-1. Generate an AccessToken for the Source/OAuth client you'd like to test
+1. Determine the Platform source we'd like to modify (Institution sources are sparse and contain no custom logic).
+2. Open browser tool to which will allow us to generate a access-token for our source.
 ```bash

 cd testutils